gbouras13/pharokka/README.md

 **pharokka v1.1.0 is now available on bioconda**

-**Important: MMseqs2 has recently been updated to v14-7e284 and that version will not work with Pharokka.
-Please read below**

-* The MMseqs2 team have recently changed the internal MMseqs2 profile format in the new MMseqs2 version v14-7e284.
-* This means that the pharokka database will not work with MMseqs2 v14-7e284.
-* As a result, pharokka needs to be run with MMseqs2 v13.4511.
-* As of v1.1.0, the pharokka bioconda dependencies are fixed to ensure that MMseqs2 is installed with version v13.4511.
-* However, if you run into issues with pharokka (particularly pre v1.1.0 versions), please check that MMseqs2 v13.4511 is installed (it will be clear in the pharokka***.log output file).
-I would recommend a fresh pharokka install in this instance, or trying `conda install -c bioconda pharokka mmseqs2==13.4511`.
-* If you are installing pharokka from the git repository, the environment.yml file has been changed to fix MMseqs2 v13.4511, so proceed as below.

 The easiest way to install pharokka is via conda.
 For inexperienced command line users, this method is highly recommended.

 `conda install -c bioconda pharokka`